polterguy/phosphorusfive/core/p5.exp/README.md

   src:New value
 ```

-Remember though that both the start value and the end value of the "range iterator" are zero-indexed, meaning
+Both the start value and the end value of the "range iterator" are zero-indexed, meaning the value of your 1st node is actually "0",
-the value of your 1st node is actually "0", the second node "1", and so on ...
+the second node "1", and so on ...

 ### Extracting the n'th child of a node

 Imagine you only wish to extract the 2nd child node of some node-set.
 This could be accomplished using a "numbered child iterator".
-Example is given below.

 ```
 _data